 - If your solution should implement multiple representations of the resources.
 How would you do it?

-- Motivate and defend your authentication solution?
-Why did you choose the one you did?
-Pros/Cons.
+- Motivate and defend your authentication solution.

 - Explain how your web hook works.

 - Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
 Write your down thoughts about this.

 - Did you do something extra besides the fundamental requirements?
 Explain them.